EIIC/TREKK: Bottom Line Recommendations: Pain Treatment

 In this document the California EMS Authority (EMSA), informed by the EMSC-Technical Advisory Committee, recommends local EMS agencies address specific issues in the development of pediatric protocols.
 In addition, this document provides references for protocols from other states and from within California as examples for local EMS agencies that wish to update their protocols or that have not yet initiated protocol development for children.

-Integrating Evidence-Based Pediatric Prehospital Protocols into Practice (Medical Oversight)
+Integrating Evidence-Based Pediatric Prehospital Protocols into Practice (PPT presentation)